ESG Data

 358

-1. The total number of participants in training new recruits (career-track employees and clerical employees), training for newly appointed section managers, training prior to overseas assignment, and the comprehensive emergency drill at the Tokyo headquarters.
+1. The total number of participants in training new recruits (career-track employees and business expert (BX) employees), training for newly appointed section managers, training in preparation for overseas assignments or junior overseas training, and the comprehensive emergency drill at the Tokyo headquarters.

 2. The total number of participants in Career vision training (including mindfulness courses and mental health management courses).